rjbooden/word-dynamics-addin/readme.md

 Besides this, optionally you can add additional locales files if needed, currently Dutch (*nl-nl.json*) and English (*en-us.json*) are supplied.
 These files need to be placed in the **wwwroot\locales** folder.
 The translation will be loaded for the language used for Office (**File > Options > Language**).
 If not found it will use the default language (*en-us*), if translations are missing the default (*hard coded*) translation will also be used.

 See configuring the entities, take a look at (while already logged in in the browser on Dynamics) **https://[yourdynamics].crm4.dynamics.com/api/data/v9.2/** to retrieve the entities, then use **https://[yourdynamics].crm4.dynamics.com/api/data/v9.2/[entityname]?$top=1** to retrieve the first instance of that entity, so you know what properties are available.

+> Based on your Dynamics 365 region you would need to update **crm4.dynamics.com** to the url for your region, please take a look at: [Datacenter regions](https://learn.microsoft.com/en-us/power-platform/admin/new-datacenter-regions)

 Only use entities and properties that are available for the users that use the add-in, as these users will only be allowed to access entities and properties they have access to.